Mercator projection: Cylindrical projections

-Although the surface of Earth is best modelled by an oblate ellipsoid of revolution, for small scale maps the ellipsoid is approximated by a sphere of radius a, where a is approximately 6,371 km.
+Although the surface of Earth is better modelled by an oblate ellipsoid of revolution, for small scale maps the ellipsoid is approximated by a sphere of radius a, where a is approximately 6,371 km.
 This spherical approximation of Earth can be modelled by a smaller sphere of radius R, called the globe in this section.
 The globe determines the scale of the map.
 The various cylindrical projections specify how the geographic detail is transferred from the globe to a cylinder tangential to it at the equator.
 The cylinder is then unrolled to give the planar map.
 The fraction R/a is called the representative fraction (RF) or the principal scale of the projection.
 For example, a Mercator map printed in a book might have an equatorial width of 13.4 cm corresponding to a globe radius of 2.13 cm and an RF of approximately 1/300M (M is used as an abbreviation for 1,000,000 in writing an RF) whereas Mercator's original 1569 map has a width of 198 cm corresponding to a globe radius of 31.5 cm and an RF of about 1/20M.

 A cylindrical map projection is specified by formulae linking the geographic coordinates of latitude φ and longitude λ to Cartesian coordinates on the map with origin on the equator and x-axis along the equator.
-By construction, all points on the same meridian lie on the same generator (Note: A generator of a cylinder is a straight line on the surface parallel to the axis of the cylinder.) of the cylinder at a constant value of x, but the distance y along the generator (measured from the equator) is an arbitrary (Note: The function y(φ) is not completely arbitrary: it must be monotonic increasing and antisymmetric (y(−φ) = −y(φ), so that y(0)=0): it is normally continuous with a continuous first derivative.) function of latitude, y(φ).
+By construction, all points on the same meridian lie on the same generator (Note: A generator of a cylinder is a straight line on the surface parallel to the axis of the cylinder.) of the cylinder at a constant value of x, but the distance y along the generator (measured from the equator) is an arbitrary (Note: The function y(φ) is not completely arbitrary: it must be monotonic increasing and antisymmetric (y(−φ) = −y(φ), so that y(0) = 0): it is normally continuous with a continuous first derivative.) function of latitude, y(φ).
 In general this function does not describe the geometrical projection (as of light rays onto a screen) from the centre of the globe to the cylinder, which is only one of an unlimited number of ways to conceptually project a cylindrical map.

 Since the cylinder is tangential to the globe at the equator, the scale factor between globe and cylinder is unity on the equator but nowhere else.
 In particular since the radius of a parallel, or circle of latitude, is R cos φ, the corresponding parallel on the map must have been stretched by a factor of 1/cos φ = sec φ.
 This scale factor on the parallel is conventionally denoted by k and the corresponding scale factor on the meridian is denoted by h.